10 Improved Marijuana Detox Tips to Help Your Recovery

 9. Take advantage of 12-step meetings.

 12-step and other addiction support groups are a great, free resource that you can turn to every day, all over the country.
-Even if the meetings in your area are just AA, and not specific to marijuana, you can still attend meetings, finding support and inspiration to continue your recovery.
+Even if the meetings in your area are for alcoholics (like AA meetings) and not specific to marijuana, you can still attend meetings, finding support and inspiration to continue your recovery.

 10. Be honest with yourself and others.